-Des Plaines aldermen are considering whether they should eliminate funding for the Façade Rehabilitation Program.
-An overhaul of the program was discussed earlier this year after one organization almost received $70,000 in incentives out of a $100,000 fund.
+Des Plaines aldermen are considering whether they should eliminate funding for the Façade Rehabilitation Program. after one organization almost received $70,000 in incentives out of a $100,000 fund.

 Aldermen said they want to tighten the rules and clarify who and which projects qualify for the funding.

 The program was established by the Economic Development Commission to encourage business owners in the downtown district to improve storefronts and bring in more pedestrian traffic.
 Tenants and owners eligible for the reimbursement may qualify for one third to half of project costs to improve their storefronts.

 Officials will continue discussion on the program at the Nov.
 2 budget hearing.

 In other business council members discussed the possibility of purchasing .